AllanCameron/geomtextpath/README.md

 <img src="man/figures/README-volcano-1.png" width="100%" style="display: block; margin: auto;" />

-We also have `geom_textdensity2d` for the common use case of 2D density
+We also have `geom_textdensity2d` and `geom_labeldensity2d` for the common use case of 2D density contours:
-contours:

 ``` r
 set.seed(1)